Baby Witching Hour: What It Is, When and Why It Happens, and How to Manage It

 The baby witching hour can feel like an eternity when you're in the thick of it, but remember - this too shall pass.
 Your baby is going through an intense period of growth and development, and they need your patience, love, and support now more than ever.

 Don't forget to be kind to yourself during this phase.
 It's okay if the house is a mess or if you're still in your pajamas at dinnertime.
-You're doing the most important job in the world - caring for your baby.
+You're doing great - and there will come a day when this passes.
+I promise!

 If you're looking for more tips on managing your newborn's sleep, check out our 1 Month Old Sleep Guide: Bedtime and Nap Schedule and Routines.
 And remember, if you're ever feeling overwhelmed or concerned about your baby's crying, don't hesitate to reach out to your pediatrician or a trusted healthcare provider.